-You should give your baby 5 micrograms of vitamin D3 as a supplement every day from birth to 12 months.
-Your baby needs this whether they are breastfed or formula-fed.
+Give your baby 5 micrograms of vitamin D3 as a supplement every day from birth to 12 months if they are:

 Why babies need vitamin D